hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 ##  Who is this programming language for?

+Anyone who wishes to design artwork using code.

 ## What is easy to do in this language?
 Why is it easy?